htvekov/solivia_esphome/README.md

 ### Remember to copy the Custom Component `solivia.h` file to the ESPHome folder in Home Assistant !!

->NOTE: This config doesn't send any package request commands to the inverter !!<br />
+> :memo: This config doesn't send any package request commands to the inverter !!<br />
 >Config instead relies on the Solivia Gateway constant data package requests (appx.
 1,5 packages pr. second).

-A Solivia Gateway is not mandatory to utilize this ESPHome Modbus configuration.<br />
+A Solivia Gateway is *not* mandatory to utilize this ESPHome Modbus configuration.<br />
 The package request command can instead easily be send from ESPHome using `uart.write` and e.g. triggered via the ESPHome Time component.

 ### Example: